Policy on exempting interested persons from the dissident proxy solicitation requirements – Canada Business Corporations Act, subsection 151(1)

 - the method of dissemination of information.

-This application is made pursuant to subsection 151(1) of the Canada Business Corporations Act which empowers the Director to exempt the Dissident from any of the requirements of subsection 150(1) of the Act.
+This application is made pursuant to subsection 151(1) of the Canada Business Corporations Act which empowers the Director to exempt an interested person from any of the requirements of section 149, subsection 150(1) or subsection 153(1) of the Act.

 The exemption, if granted, will not deprive solicited shareholders of the information necessary to make an informed decision whether or not to grant the Dissident proxy authority.